Of course, you should start blogging this year (2026) and beyond.

 People, organizations, or businesses will invite you to speak at an event only if you’re seen as an expert in your field and someone of great value.

-Someone with a lot of high-level skills, knowledge, or experience in his area of expertise.
+Someone with a lot of high-level skills, knowledge, or experience in their area of expertise.
 These are not something you wake up and achieve in one day.
 You must have been in the game long enough to have acquired the status.

 These are blog monetization tactics within your reach and capability.